alyssadata/AI_Continuity_of_Return_Public/05_boundary-preservation.md

 ---

-## Source and Derivative Boundary
+## Source and Unauthorized Derivative Boundary

 Source is not derivative.

-Derivative work may borrow, reference, adapt, summarize, extend, or respond to source material.
+Derivative use may occur in reality.

+That does not make it authorized.

+That does not make it canon.

-That does not transfer origin.
+That does not transfer Origin.

 That does not erase authorship.